There Are Ways To Help An Alcoholic/Addict That Aren’t Enabling

 - You have to take care of yourself in order to be a reliable help to your alcoholic.
 Use Al-anon or any of the many resources and self-help groups that are available.

 - In the practice of medicine, we have a saying that goes something like this: the patient is the one with the problem, they came to us for help.
 What that means is that you cannot take on their problem.
 Don’t become an enabler or co-dependent; that ultimately will not help them but could harm you.

 Alcoholism Is One Of Many Specific Addictions.

 The concerns and treatment for alcohol ARE basically the same as for any addiction.
-It takes a village to raise a child; similarly it takes a village to treat an active substance user.
-The village here consists of family, loved one, community treatment and support for the addict and his/her loved ones, and global understanding and support.
+It takes a village to raise a child; similarly, it takes a village to treat an active substance user.
+The village here consists of family, loved ones, community treatment and support for the addict and his/her loved ones, and global understanding and support.
 In the end, each individual must take charge of his/her own survival because no one can help substance users unless they want the help.
-Consider the saying “you can lead a horse to water but you can’t make him drink”.
+Consider the saying, “You can lead a horse to water but you can’t make him drink”.